SarahBeecroft/cromwellGATK4/README.md

 # Local Cromwell implementation of GATK4 germline variant calling pipeline
 ## Assumptions
 - Using hg38 human reference genome build
-- Running cromwell 'locally' i.e. not using HPC/SLURM scheduling, or containers
+- Running 'locally' i.e. not using HPC/SLURM scheduling, or containers.
+This repo was specifically tested on Pawsey Nimbus 16 CPU, 64GB RAM virtual machine, primarily running in the `/data` volume storage partition.
-- Starting from Illumina paired-end fastq files as input
+- Starting from short-read Illumina paired-end fastq files as input

 ## Quick start guide
 ### Installing and preparing environment for GATK4 with Cromwell